-Please note that students' who have a CGPA of 2 or above, who are in good academic standing and with no academic warnings at the end of previous semester, do not require the signature of an Academic Advisor to register for the next semester.
+Please note that students' who have a CGPA of 2 or above, who are in good academic standing and with no academic warnings at the end of previous semester, do not require the approval of an Academic Advisor to register for the next semester.
 The Class Schedule is subject to change, though every effort is made to minimize any such changes.
 We review the schedule on a routine basis and update as necessary to ensure student satisfaction.

-Course Registration Process
+Course Registration Process New Students:

-New Students:

 - 1. Once admitted into the University, students will be required to pay the first semester fees in full or first instalment "a minimum of 60% of their tuition" plus registration fee" to be able to register for the courses. - 2.
-Once the Payment is made, student will be entitled to select the courses by using the Registration Counters or by sending email from student' CUD email account to ARD@CUD.AC.AE. - 3.
+Once the Payment is made, student will be entitled to select the courses by with the Admission and Registration Officer. - 3.
 One the courses are selected; the student will be able to see the class schedule on the student portal.